Milan-98/IMDB/README.md

 ## Features

-- Users can search for movies by title
-- Users can filter movies by type (e.g. movie, series, episode)
+- Users can see movies by type (e.g. drama, comedy, horror)
 - Users can see detailed information about a movie by clicking on it
 - Users can see similar movies to the one they are viewing
 - The application is responsive and can be used on mobile devices